patresyapj/patresyapj/README.md

-## Hi there I'm Tresya✨
+# Hi there I'm Tresya✨
-👩‍🏫I'm a college student of Geophysics
+-👩‍🏫 I'm a college student of Geophysics
-#I'm currently learning how to use one of programming language which called Phyton.
+-👩‍💻 I'm currently learning how to use one of programming language which called Phyton.
-You can follow me on my instagram account [@patresya_pj](https:www/instagram.com/patresya_pj) 🙋‍♀🙆‍♀💁‍♀🏸🎮🎶🎤🎸
+- 🎮🎶🎤🎸🧶 I like playing games, make a crochet and I love music
--->💐👋👩‍💻
+- 📌I lived in Yogyakarta since 2002
-📌🧶
+- You can follow me on my instagram account [@patresya_pj](https:www/instagram.com/patresya_pj) -->
 <!--
 **patresyapj/patresyapj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.